davidoesch/geoservice_harvester_poc/README.md

-## How to add additonal WMS WMTS Services
+## How to fix / add additonal WMS WMTS Services
-1. Add your service to [sources.csv](https://github.com/davidoesch/geoservice_harvester_poc/sources.csv) follwoing the OWNER Naming Convention and URL (only https) to the service endpoint
+1. Fix / add your service to [sources.csv](https://github.com/davidoesch/geoservice_harvester_poc/sources.csv) following the OWNER Naming Convention and URL (only https) to the service endpoint
 2. make a pull request